RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Evaluation

 \subsection{Epoch Transition Latency}

-In this evaluation, we test the average epoch transition latency of RepChain under different shard sizes of 100, 225, 300 and 450.
+In this evaluation, we test the average epoch transition latency of \sys\ under different shard sizes of 100, 225, 300 and 450.
 The latency includes the time for generating state block via collective signing, PoW, synchronization, sharding and leader selection.
-The results are shown in Fig.~\ref{fig:transitiontime} which is 180.2s, 230.8s, 274.3s and 361.0s.
-Among the four stages, the PoW and state block generation cost the most time.
+The results are shown in Fig.~\ref{fig:transitiontime} which is 61.2s, 111.8s, 155.3s and 242.0s.
+Among the three stages, the state block generation costs the most time.
 With a larger shard size, the transition latency will increase due to the overhead on collective signing.